Chisomworlu12/Weather-dashbord/README.md

 ### Location

 The app automatically detects your location using the browser's Geolocation API.
-If denied, you can search for cities manually.
+If denied, you can search for cities manually using the search feature.

 ## Troubleshooting